 Health conditions may also arise as a result of stress, annoyance or anxiety related to the presence of an operating wind farm or concerns about the effects of a proposed wind farm.
 Further, uncertainties in relation to whether a proposed wind farm will actually proceed (a period which may extend for several years) may also contribute to stress and anxiety.
 Again, affected residents may need to seek appropriate medical treatment for these ancillary health conditions as well as seek ways to resolve their concerns.

-The Office will continue to monitor relevant decisions that explore evidence about wind farms and health in consultation with the Independent Scientific Committee on Wind Turbines, such as the recent guidelines issued by the World Health Organization, as well as hearing outcomes, such as the Administrative Appeals Tribunal decision in Waubra Foundation v Australian Charities and Not-for-profits Commission and the ongoing appeal regarding the proposed Palmer wind farm in South Australia.
+The Office will continue to monitor relevant decisions that explore evidence about wind farms and health in consultation with the Independent Scientific Committee on Wind Turbines, such as the recent guidelines issued by the World Health Organization, as well as hearing outcomes, such as the Palmer Wind Farm decision and the Administrative Appeals Tribunal decision in Waubra Foundation v Australian Charities and Not-for-profits Commission.
 The Office will also monitor and continue engagement regarding any results of the NHMRC funded studies and the work of the Independent Scientific Committee on Wind Turbines, as well as assessing any further evidence gathered through its complaint handling activities.

 9.2.3.
 Medical practitioners who identify potential causational links between a patient’s health condition and their proximity to the operation of a wind farm should report such incidences in an appropriate way to the relevant professional body, association and/or government agency.

 9.2.4.
 Residents who are experiencing unacceptable noise levels from a wind farm should be encouraged to report such incidents to the wind farm operator, the compliance authority and/or the appropriate regulator to initiate the appropriate investigation and resolution of the noise incidents.